 - VoIP, PBX & Other Software – You have various software options when setting up a VoIP system.
 Businesses may want to opt for an all-in-one communications software solution.
 Separate PBX software can also be employed to handle more basic call handling functions.
 Specific software or apps are also needed to turn computers or smartphones into so-called softphones.
 They’ll be more on these a little later.

-VoIP Provider – VoIP isn’t something you can decide to use off your own back.
+- VoIP Provider – VoIP isn’t something you can decide to use off your own back.
 You need to sign up for the service from a specialist VoIP provider, like RingCentral.
-Without doing so, you’ll only be able to set up a system for internal calls.
+Without a service provider you’ll only be able to set up a system for internal calls.
 A plan or subscription from a provider is what lets you make external calls.

-How to Setup a VoIP System in Office
+How to Setup a VoIP Phone System in Office

-One of the significant advantages of VoIP is the ease with which you can get a system up and running — particularly compared with setting up a similar system based on traditional telephony.
+One of the significant advantages of VoIP is the ease with which you can get a system up and running — particularly compared with setting up a similar telephone system based on traditional phones.
+It’s often low cost too, especially when compared with a more conventional public switched telephone network (PSTN).
 There’s no need, for instance, for you to get the phone company to install new phone lines.
 Instead, all you need to do is to make some simple additions to your network.

-There’s one more thing to mention before getting to the nitty-gritty of how to set up a VoIP system in the office.
-That is that there are two main types of systems to choose between.
-You can opt to install a system with physical VoIP phones.
-On the other hand, you might choose a software-only system.
+There’s one more thing to mention before getting to the nitty-gritty of how to set up VoIP technology in the office.
+There are two main types of systems to choose between.
+You can opt to install a system with physical VoIP phones or handsets.
+On the other hand, you might choose a software-only system (though this could involve iOS and Android devices).Your choice will depend on a number of factors, including whether you’re a large or small business and whether you have BYOD (bring your own device) policies in place.
 Let’s look at setting up the two systems in turn.